 Moderate: Cases who are not under imminent risk of harm or injury to self or others but are likely to suffer from harm if no proper intervention is planned High: Cases who are assessed under imminent risk.
 They are likely to be harmed or injured or to be a threat to self or others if they do not receive services within 48 hours IV.
 ZOOM IN ON REFERRALS 1.
-REFERRALS TYPES 100% of callers who were successfully referred were referred to NGOs (n=34).
+REFERRALS TYPES 100% of callers who were successfully referred were referred to NGOs with 6% of callers also being referred to a low fee dispensary (n=61).
 The social worker collaborated with several NGOs in order to successfully refer the beneficiaries.